Reports and Plans

-The academy undertakes frank evaluations of all areas, in particular focusing on student achievement, the quality of teaching, behaviour and safety, leadership and management and outreach and collaboration.
-From the evaluation we plan for future improvement, knowing that even an outstanding academy like Rushey Mead has a lot more to do.
+The academy undertakes full and searching evaluations of all areas of work, in particular focusing on student achievement, the quality of teaching, behaviour and safety, leadership and management and outreach and collaboration.
+From these evaluations, we plan for future improvement, continually striving to refine and further improve outcomes and wellbeing of students.

-In addition to our own in-house reviews and observations others are welcomed in to academy to share their expert opinions.
-In particular the academy’s governors are all linked to an area of provision and review that area with academy leaders, challenging them to maintain excellent standards.
-‘Challenge Partners’is a national group of forward-thinking schools of which Rushey Mead is a lead partner.
+In addition to our own in-house reviews and observations, others are welcomed in to academy to share their expert opinions.
+In particular the academy’s governors play a vital role in this.
+‘Challenge Partners’ is a national group of forward-thinking schools of which Rushey Mead is a lead partner.
 Every year we undergo a ‘Challenge Partners review’ to consider our effectiveness and Ofsted also considers whether the academy continues to be ‘Outstanding’.
 We are pleased to share reviews, plans and evaluations and the links below reflect most recent examples:

 Use of additional funding